Symplectic Learning for Hamiltonian Neural Networks: Supplementary plots of trajectory predictions

 Both methods are implicit and are obtained by only changing the point of evaluation of the Hamiltonian vector field.
 Abstracting the choice of a specific integration scheme by a function $s(y_0, y_1)$ (this covers all methods of interest in this article), we obtain the loss function for Symplectic Hamiltonian Neural Networks (SHNNs):

-Using a symplectic method ensures that there exists a function $\hatH$, the \emph{modified Hamiltonian}, which the SHNN can theoretically learn to an arbitrary precision (assuming that the neural network is large enough and that the dataset sufficiently covers the input space), as encapsulated by the following proposition.
-Note that the solutions of a general Hamiltonian system are not necessarily well-behaved for long times, so all following theoretical results are only rigorously valid for small enough $h$.
+Using a symplectic method ensures that there exists a function $\hatH$, which the SHNN can theoretically learn to an arbitrary precision (assuming that the neural network is large enough and that the dataset sufficiently covers the input space), as encapsulated by the following proposition.
+We shall henceforth refer to $\hatH$ as the \emph{(forward) modified Hamiltonian}.
+Note that the solutions of a general Hamiltonian system are not necessarily well-behaved for long times, so all following theoretical results are non-trivial and meaningful only for not too large $h$.